 Before getting to the ferry, two more areas are worth discovering.
 To the north is the quaint, historic mining community of Riondel.
 To the south at the ferry landing is the Pilot Bay Provincial Park, a real walker's paradise.
 From here, access the historic Pilot Peninsula Lighthouse, one of the better short hikes in the area.
 The lighthouse was built in 1905, when it was the lake and not the highway that joined the burgeoning Kootenay communities together.
 To visit this lighthouse, stay on Pilot Bay Road.
 When coming to a circular turnaround surrounded by private property signs, double back and watch carefully on your left (west).
-The trail goes up diagonally from the road near the third power pole back from the turnaround.
+The trail goes up diagonally from the road near the third power pole back Along the East Shore of Kootenay Lake (Cheryl Jaggers)

+from the turnaround.
 The pole has a bright yellow guide-wire protector.